 Part 5 of this Act, as inserted by section 5 of the Agricultural and Veterinary Chemicals (Western Australia) Amendment Act 2001, applies in relation to matters arising in relation to the applicable provisions of this jurisdiction, and decisions made or other things done or omitted to be done under the Commonwealth administrative laws in respect of such matters, before, on or after the commencement of that section.

-[Section 33A inserted by No. 21 of 2001 s.
+[Section 33A inserted: No. 21 of 2001 s.
 8.]

 34. Review of Act